markjprice/cs12dotnet8/docs/errata/improvements.md

 `SequenceEqual`|Returns `true` or `false` depending on whether two sequences are equal according to an equality comparer.
 `SkipLast`|Returns a new enumerable collection that contains the elements from source with the last count elements of the source collection omitted.
 `TakeLast`|Returns a new enumerable collection that contains the last count elements from source.

+# Page 634 - Creating the Northwind database

+> Thanks to [Paul Marangoni](https://github.com/pmarangoni) for raising this [issue on May 30, 2024](https://github.com/markjprice/cs12dotnet8/issues/40).

+I wrote, "The script files for creating the Northwind database for SQLite and SQL Server are different.
+The script for SQL Server creates 13 tables as well as related views and stored procedures.
+The script for SQLite is a simplified version that only creates 10 tables because SQLite does not support as many features.
+The main projects in this book only need those 10 tables so you can complete every task in this book with either database."

+One of the differences is that the SQLite script creates an `EmployeeTerritory` table but the SQL Server one does not.
+This causes a difference in how the EF Core model is represented.
+It would be better if they were more similar and simplified.
+In the next edition, I will likely remove `EmployeeTerritory` table from the SQLite script.

 # Page 634 - Creating a class library for entity models using SQLite